arr-ai/wbnf/README.md

   This is the same math grammar as above, except two lines have `op=` for the *delimiter* term name.

+- Referenced Terms

+  TODO: Fill in, not sure how to word this

 ### Further Details